pints-team/pints/README.md

 Questions, suggestions, or bug reports?
 [Open an issue](issues) and let us know.

-Alternatively, feel free to email us at michael.clerx [at] cs.ox.ac.uk or martin.robinson [at] cs.ox.ac.uk.
+Alternatively, feel free to email us at `pints-core-devs at maillist.ox.ac.uk`.